 I am starting this year’s logs while I am under a very gentle sail from the small island of Archangelos, off the N side of Leros towards Lipsi, the next island N. While for the past few years I have managed to spend several months sailing, this year family related complications may curtail my sailing schedule.
 I am now here in Greece for just two weeks, long enough to launch the boat and have a shakedown cruise, then I will be flying back to Washington, D.C. where I will stay for an indeterminate period of time.

 There have been several improvements and acquisitions for this year’s cruising which I had hoped would be in the Adriatic and Dalmatia.
-First of all, I had Agmar replace the old rusted galley stove whose oven never worked.
+First of all, I had Agmar Marine (renamed Moor & Dock) replace the old rusted galley stove whose oven never worked.
 They got me a new Camping Gaz ENO with electronic ignition and stainless steel surface.
-It works great.
+It worked great.
 The next major replacement has been a new Air Marine X wind generator, replacing the old noisy one which had stopped producing electricity a few years ago.
 The new one uses electronic braking rather than stalling its blades.
 As a result it is much quieter and more powerful than the older models, best of all it works!
-Next to be replaced was the old thermal printer Navtex receiver.
+Next to be replaced was the old Navtex receiver with a thermal printer.
 The new one is an ICS-6 Plus with a liquid crystal display, dual receivers, and lots of internal memory.
-It also works very well.
+It also worked very well.
 It has received a number of messages since its installation.
 I also got a pair of inflatable emergency fenders, a pair of stainless steel tie down straps for the deck-mounted fuel jerry cans, a rigging knife, and other sundries.
 Thetis did not require any major repairs this year, just a new storm jib halyard.
-She did, of course, require her usual maintenance: engine, outboard, anti-fouling paint, waxing etc.
+She did, of course, require her usual maintenance: engine, outboard, anti-fouling paint, waxing, etc.

 Tuesday April 20, 2004